LOS ANGELES – Henry Keith Watson remembers April 29, 1992, as if it happened just last week. History won't allow him to forget it.

 Violent crime fell citywide by 76 percent between 1992 and 2010, according to Los Angeles police statistics.

 Meanwhile, tensions between the black and Korean communities have lessened over the years, according to both sides.
-Many chalk up the original differences to language barriers and cultural differences that prompted angry rioters to cause $400 million worth of damage to Korean-American businesses, many of them liquor stores that residents said were blights on the community.
+Rioters targeted and caused $400 million worth of damage to Korean-American businesses, many of them liquor stores that residents said were blights on the community.
+Language barriers and cultural differences were also key.

 Tom's Liquor, on the corner of Florence and Normandie, was once notorious in the neighborhood for selling hardly anything but booze and for allowing drunks to congregate out front.